Hong Kong 47: Pre-trial events

-On 16 August 2022, Secretary for Justice, Paul Lam, said that the case has decided to be handled without a jury, citing the "involvement of foreign elements", "personal safety of jurors and their family members", and a "risk of perverting the course of justice if the trial is conducted with a jury".
+As per an order signed by Secretary for Justice, Paul Lam, dated 13 August 2022, the case was to be handled without a jury due to the "involvement of foreign elements", "personal safety of jurors and their family members", and a "risk of perverting the course of justice if the trial is conducted with a jury".

 On 18 August 2022, authorities in Hong Kong said that 29 defendants had entered guilty pleas in court; the pleas had been entered earlier but the announcement was only made on that day, after reporting restrictions had been lifted.
 In November, Ng Kin-wai changed his mind and indicated that he also would plead guilty.
 On 11 January 2023, a panel of three judges ruled that those who had pleaded guilty would be sentenced only after the trial of the 17 who had pleaded not guilty.
 On 17 January, Mike Lam indicated through his lawyer that he would plead guilty.